The Voyage of the Dawn Treader: Plot summary

-The two youngest Pevensie children, Lucy and Edmund, are staying with their odious cousin Eustace Scrubb while their older brother, Peter, is studying for an exam with Professor Kirke, and their older sister, Susan, is travelling through America with their parents.
+The two youngest Pevensie children, Edmund and Lucy, are staying with their odious cousin Eustace Scrubb while their older brother, Peter, is studying for an exam with Professor Kirke, and their older sister, Susan, is travelling through America with their parents.
 Edmund, Lucy, and Eustace are drawn into the Narnian world through a picture of a ship at sea.
 (The painting, hanging neglected in the guest bedroom in which Lucy was staying, had been an unwanted present to Eustace's parents.)
 The three children land in the ocean near the pictured vessel, the titular Dawn Treader, and are taken aboard.

-The Dawn Treader is the ship of Caspian X, King of Narnia, whom Edmund and Lucy (along with Peter and Susan) helped gain the throne of Narnia in Prince Caspian.
-Also present on board are the Lord Drinian (the captain of the Dawn Treader) and the first mate Rhince.
+The Dawn Treader is the ship of Caspian X, King of Narnia, whom Edmund and Lucy (along with Peter and Susan) helped to regain the throne of Narnia in Prince Caspian.
+Also present on board are the Lord Drinian (the captain of the Dawn Treader) and first mate Rhince.

 Peace has been established in the three years since then, and Caspian has undertaken a quest in fulfilment of his coronation oath to sail east for a year and a day to find the seven lost Lords of Narnia: Argoz, Bern, Mavramorn, Octesian, Restimar, Revilian, and Rhoop.
 He mentions that Trumpkin the dwarf has been left in charge of Narnia as Lord Regent in his absence.
 Lucy and Edmund are delighted to be back in the Narnian world, but Eustace is less enthusiastic, as he has never been there before and had taunted his cousins with his belief that this alternate universe had never existed.
 The Talking Mouse Reepicheep is also on board, as he hopes to find Aslan's Country beyond the seas of the "utter East".
 When Eustace teases Reepicheep, much is revealed about the mouse's pugnacious character.